atomist/antlr/README.md

 This enables running path expressions against ANTLR ASTs in a consistent manner to ASTs produced by other grammars.

-Includes Java support, in the `JavaFileParser` implementation of `FileParser`, as an example, test and for actual Java support.
-However, most ANTLR grammars can be integrated with Atomist using this project, including offering a simple update model with clean diffs.
+Includes Java support, in the `JavaFileParser` implementation of `FileParser`, as an example, test and for actual Java support, as well as Kotlin support, to show how to handle a grammar with a distinct lexer and parser.
+Other ANTLR grammars can be integrated with Atomist using this project as library, including offering an update model producing clean diffs.

 See [overall path expression documentation](https://github.com/atomist/automation-client-ts/blob/master/docs/PathExpressions.md).